ryandavidmercado/emu-hub/README.md

-## ADVANCED - Adding custom systems
+## ADVANCED - Adding custom systems/emulators

 EmuHub does not yet have a GUI for adding custom systems; you'll need to add these entries to the config files.
 (Alternatively, leave a comment in the #system-requests channel of [our Discord](https://discord.gg/Uma7bmqB) so we can add the system to our roadmap!)